 Degenerative Joint Disease

-The symptoms vary according to your pet’s age, the intensity of the illness, and the damaged joint.
+Symptoms will vary according to your pet’s age, the intensity of the illness, and the damaged joint.
 Depending on your dog’s pain intensity, the first visible symptom will be a change in gait, a drop in muscle size, loss of appetite, and changed behavior.

 Excitement